ckormanyos/mpir/README.md

 to object code using the [YASM assembler](https://github.com/yasm/yasm).

 In order to build this project, the so-called _vsprops_ for YASM are needed.
-These props basically tell VS how to handle the assembler files with YASM and define the appropriate command lines needed.
+These props basically tell VS how to handle the assembly files with YASM and define the appropriate command lines needed.
 Note that your assembly files need to have the extension `.asm`.
 The props from the [ShiftMediaProject/VSYASM](https://github.com/ShiftMediaProject/VSYASM) project have been successfully used in combination with VS2022.

 After installing the props, you must still enable the YASM customization.
-Right clicking on the project in the Solution Explorer and select `Build Customizations...`.
+Right-click on the project in the Solution Explorer and select `Build Customizations...`.
 This will give you a dialog box that allows you to select YASM as the default assembler for `.asm` assembly files.